Post

 ANTHROPIC_MODEL=claude-haiku-4-5

-But — and this is the part worth flagging — you still need an embedding model.
-Every chat question gets embedded to do the vector search against ChromaDB (see Post 6), regardless of which chat provider you use.
+But here’s the part worth flagging: you still need an embedding model.
+Every chat question gets embedded to do the vector search against ChromaDB (see Post 9), regardless of which chat provider you use.
 So “skip Modal” really means “find an embeddings home that isn’t Modal.”
 Three options, in increasing order of work:

 The cost comparison at portfolio traffic (~100 chat questions/month, bursty visitor sessions):